 The Clearance Problem

-56% of violent crimes go unsolved nationally (FBI UCR 2023).
-In a city recording thousands of violent incidents each month, that means more than half of victims never see anyone held accountable.
+56% of violent crimes go unsolved nationally (BJS NCVS).
+In a city recording thousands of violent incidents per year, that means more than half of victims never see anyone held accountable.
 Six out of ten families don't get an arrest.
 The recorded crime rate is the visible layer.
 The unsolved rate is what lives underneath it.
+Declining incident counts do not change the clearance math — fewer crimes filed does not mean proportionally more cases closed.

 What Does Crime Look Like at Your Houston Address?

-1 in 154 is the city average across 670 square miles.
+272 homicides across 670 square miles is the city average.
 Your block has its own number.
 SafeScore generates an address-level risk score using primary HPD incident data — specific to your location, not your zip code.

 2.3 million people.
 670 square miles.
 Crime is not evenly distributed across that footprint.
 The crime rate in West University Place is not the crime rate in the Third Ward.
 These are not adjacent areas — they are different risk environments within the same city limits, measured by the same department, using the same definitions.